Web Application Security (OWASP Top 10)

 OWASP (the Open Web Application Security Project) publishes the Top 10 to highlight classes of vulnerabilities that consistently lead to breaches.
 The list is updated periodically to reflect changes in technology and attacker behavior.

 Importantly, the OWASP Top 10 focuses on risk categories, not individual bugs.
-Addressing them requires changes to design, development practices, and operations.
+Addressing them requires changes to design, development practices, and operations such as threat modeling, secure architecture decisions, and continuous security testing.

 The OWASP Top 10 Categories